 You can search “pipe curtain rods” or “DIY curtain rods” on Pinterest and find a variety of tutorials.
 This Custom Long Drapery Rod tutorial from Sarah M. Dorsey Designs was one of the most helpful.
-We didn’t follow that tutorial exactly, but it’s a great reference.
+We didn’t follow that tutorial exactly, but it was a good reference.

 - 1/2″ Diameter Split Ring Hanger

 - 3/8″ Threaded Rod

 - Rigid Tubing/Conduit Cutter